 I work with a lot of small business owners and it surprises me how often it happens that when I ask for a high resolution version of their logo they don’t have one.
 So as I was creating a new logo for a customer today I thought this would be a great topic to talk to you guys about today!
-Below is a short Facebook Live I did on this topic, or scroll down to read a quick synopsis on my logo tips for business owners.

 When you have your logo created make sure you get all the file formats you may need.
 When I create logos I provide the following file types for my customers.

 PNG: which an image with a clear background so you can place your logo on top of pictures and not have a big white box around it.

 JPG: an image that does have the white background.
 This is good for your Facebook profile.